-As indicated in Section 5.2, participants should not take part in other research studies involving drugs, medical devices, or vaginal products after the Screening Visit and while taking part in MTN-027.
+As indicated in Section 5.2, participants should not take part in other research studies involving drugs, medical devices, or vaginal products after the Screening Visit and while taking part in MTN-028.
 Participation in the following types of studies may be allowed at the discretion of the IoR/designee:

-- Participants may take part in ancillary studies approved by MTN-027 Protocol Chair - Participants who become infected with HIV may take part in observational and/or interventional studies for HIV-positive persons - Participants who become pregnant may take part in observational studies, including registries
+- Participants may take part in ancillary studies approved by MTN-028 Protocol Chair - Participants who become infected with HIV may take part in observational and/or interventional studies for HIV-positive persons

-Should any participant report concurrent participation in contraindicated studies after enrolling in MTN-027, the IoR/designee must immediately notify the MTN-028 Management Team and consult the PSRT regarding ongoing product use and other potential safety considerations associated with co-enrollment.
+Should any participant report concurrent participation in contraindicated studies after enrolling in MTN-028, the IoR/designee must immediately notify the MTN-028 Management Team and consult the PSRT regarding ongoing product use and other potential safety considerations associated with co-enrollment.